DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 SIGNAL REFLECTION

 - Reflection happens when a signal bounces off a material (like metal)
-    - This is why WI-FI reception is usually poor in elevators.
+    - This is why Wi-Fi reception is usually poor in elevators.
 The signal bounces off the metal and very little penetrates into the elevator

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d57a94df-4e82-46f2-8045-de01f7a293f1)